wolfSSL/wolfssl-examples/signature/ecc-sign-verify/README.md

 # Signature Test Example

-Demonstrates using a hash digest to sign and verify a signature using RSA
+Demonstrates using a hash digest to sign and verify a signature using ECC

 ## Building